Nicaragua - Land of Lakes and Volcanoes

 Day 8-Boat trip on Juan Venado Nature Reserve

-An early start today to Juan Venado Nature Reserve where we will embark on an included wildlife spotting boat tour.
-Keep your eyes peeled for crocodiles, caiman, iguanas and many species of bird.
-We will then head to Las Peñitas Beach, a popular spot for local Nicaraguans to enjoy some time away from the cities.
+We have an early start ahead of us today as we head to Juan Venado Nature Reserve where we'll embark on a wildlife spotting boat tour.
+Keep your eyes peeled for crocodiles, caiman, iguanas and many species of birds.
+We'll then head to Las Peñitas Beach, a popular spot for local Nicaraguans to enjoy some time away from the cities.
 This beach has many cafes and restaurants and is an excellent place to relax.
-After lunch we will head back to Leon for a free evening in the city.
+After lunch, we'll head back to Leon for a free evening in the city.

 9